Centre For Bone Marrow Transplant+91-11-30403040

-Since it’s a crucial treatment process, a patient has to undergo various processes before the transplant to ensure high safety and better outcomes.
+Since it’s a crucial treatment process, a patient has to undergo various processes before the autologous bone marrow transplant to ensure high safety and better outcomes.

 Step 1: Pre-Transplant Process: A doctor might prescribe Pre-transplant tests and procedures, where a series of tests and procedures are performed to ensure the patient’s general health and the status of the medical condition.
 This process of evaluation may take several days.

-Step 2: Conditioning Process: After the completion of the medical evaluation, a patient has to undergo the conditioning process.
+Step 2: Conditioning Process: After completing the medical evaluation, a patient has to undergo the conditioning process.
 In this process, either chemotherapy or radiation therapy or a combination of both is given to the patient to:

 Step 4: Engraftment: In this process, the patient is under close monitoring for the sign of the growth of new stem cells along with supportive care.